Question (Q): How do I find answers to my questions?

 For course attendees/candidates who are not practicing project managers but seeking RegPM, they would need to satisfy CPPP & course Diploma requirements.
 Regardless of what is sought, requirements need to be satisfied before qualifications & RegPM certification can be awarded.

 On completing the AGS Diploma delegates are eligible to apply for AIPM’s RegPM Certification at ‘’Certified Practicing Project Practitioner’’ (CPPP) level when applying for Associate Membership.

-Q: Upon completion of the four day course, am I guaranteed a qualification (Certificate IV, Diploma or Advanced Diploma) and AIPM RegPM Certification (CPPM or CPPD)?
+Q: Upon completion of a three or four day course, am I guaranteed a qualification (Certificate IV, Diploma or Advanced Diploma) and AIPM RegPM Certification (CPPM or CPPD)?

 A: No. Any organisation/trainer/assessor that guarantees a success RegPM and/or qualification prior to assessing candidate evidence is acting outside the bounds of Government requirements.
 However we can say that the vast majority of ‘serious’ candidates are successful in obtaining RegPM and/or qualification.
 To achieve this, it’s necessary to submit evidence which must meet ‘Standards’.

 Qualifications (Certificate IV, Diploma or Advanced Diploma) are ‘academic’ qualifications whereas AIPM RegPM Certification (CPPP, CPPM, CPSPM, CPPD, CPPE) is industry recognition.